saleemdibbiny/Shoe-store/README.md

 2. Implementing a simple shoe store application on top of this framework<br />

 ###  Part 1: Micro-Services Framework Architecture ###
-In this part we built a simple micro-services framework.
+In this part, we built a simple micro-services framework.
 A micro-services framework is composed of two main parts, Micro-Services and a MessageBus.
 Each micro-service is a thread that can send and receive messages using a shared object referred to as the message-bus.
 ###  Part 2: Building an Online Shoe Store ###
-In this part, we used the micro-services framework we built in order to implement the functionality needed for a simple online shoe store with simulated clients. <br />
+Using the micro-services framework we built in order to implement the functionality needed for a simple online shoe store with simulated clients. <br />
 For the purpose of the simulative parts of the system, we implemented a time service.
 The time service keeps track of time passing in our execution, it serves as a global clock that counts the